Editing clauses are one of those publishing contract areas where there should be a balance between the publisher’s interests and the writer’s.

 Publisher shall have the right to correct errors, and/or edit and revise the Work for any and all uses contemplated under this Agreement (collectively “Editing”), provided that the meaning of the Work is not materially altered.

 Again, this is a very common formulation.
-Many authors skip right over it, because on a surface reading it appears to protect the work from major changes.
-Not so.
-“Provided that the meaning of the Work is not materially altered” can cover a huge amount of ground, including stylistic alterations, abridgements, additions, and all sorts of things that might not change your manuscript’s meaning but could seriously change its tone and style.
-Plus, the publisher is not required to consult you or get your permission before making those changes–and if you don’t like the changes, you may not be able to persuade the publisher to undo them.
+On a surface reading, it appears to protect the work from major changes.
+But “provided that the meaning of the Work is not materially altered” can cover a huge amount of ground, including stylistic alterations, abridgements, additions, and all sorts of things that might not change your manuscript’s meaning but could seriously impact its tone and style.

 This one throws the author a bone, in the form of notification:

 Publisher has the right of final approval of Author’s manuscript.
 Publisher will have the right to correct errors and revise the work for all purposes of this Agreement.
 The Author will be notified prior to any and all substantial changes.